 Gifts from an IRA distribution

-A popular, tax-smart option for giving is a qualified charitable distribution (QCD) from your Individual Retirement Account (IRA).
-The law permitting special treatment of qualified charitable distributions (QCDs) from Individual Retirement Accounts (IRAs) was extended by Congress and the President on December 18, 2015.
+A popular, tax-smart option for giving is through a qualified charitable distribution (QCD) from your Individual Retirement Account (IRA).
+The law permitting special treatment of QCDs from IRAs was extended by Congress and the President on December 18, 2015.
 To take advantage of this special opportunity, contact your IRA administrator today.

 Here are some important notes and highlights of the law: